gperdrizet/bartleby/docker_setup_notes.md

 bash: nvcc: command not found
 ```

 OK, what have we learned - still not really sure exactly what the difference between the base and runtime images are, but the devel image looks just like my host system install from inside the container.
 Nvidia-smi reports 470 driver and CUDA 11.4 and nvcc reports 11.4/11.4.
-However, although building and installing bitsandbytes from the Dockerfile appears to work python3 -m bitsandbytes inside the container fails with what looks like a bunch of path issues.
+However, although, building and installing bitsandbytes from the Dockerfile appears to work, running the bitsandbytes test inside the container fails with what looks like a bunch of path issues.
 Coulden't figure it out.
 Let's try building and installing from inside the running container.

 ### 4. CUDA+bitsandbytes troubleshooting

+#### 4.1.
+Install bitsandbytes manualy inside running container

 Let's first try installing from a copy of the host system's bitsandbytes directory: